Why choose Shopify for your e-commerce in 2026?

 ◎ 4) Limitations to be aware of before choosing Shopify

-Shopify is not "magical."
-The limitations are not prohibitive, but they must be anticipated.
+Shopify is not "magic."
+The limitations are not blockers, but they need to be anticipated.

-- • App costs can rise if you stack solutions instead of framing the need.
+• • App costs can increase if you stack solutions instead of framing the need

-- • Shopify SEO requires real rigor (templates, linking, content, duplication)
+• • Shopify SEO requires real rigor (templates, internal linking, content, duplication)

 Useful shortcut:

-- • Shopify: focus on operations, time-to-market, reliability, and sales
+• Shopify: priority on operations, time-to-market, reliability, and sales

-- • Wix: good for getting started, less suitable when e-commerce becomes serious (catalog, performance, integrations)
+• Wix: good for starting, less suitable when e-commerce becomes serious (catalog, performance, integrations)

 ◎ 6) The real criterion for 2026: your level of complexity (and your ability to absorb it)

-In 2026 (post core update), the right decision is often the one that avoids unnecessary complexity while maintaining a scalable trajectory.
+In 2026, the right decision is often the one that avoids unnecessary complexity, while maintaining a "scalable" trajectory.

-- • You have an ERP, multiple countries, business rules, B2B: Shopify is still possible, but you need an architecture.
+• • You have an ERP, multiple countries, business rules, B2B: Shopify is still possible, but an architecture is needed

-- • You are already in operational chaos: the platform will not be enough; you need to frame process + data + run
+• • You are already in operational chaos: the platform alone will not suffice, you need to frame processes + data + operations

 Shopify is probably a good choice if:

-- • You are looking for a high-performance checkout
+• • you are looking for a high-performing checkout

-- • You accept a "apps + integrations" section rather than a completely customized solution.
+• • you accept a part of "apps + integrations" rather than a fully custom solution

-You should frame more tightly (before choosing) if:
+You need to frame things more strongly (before choosing) if:

-- • You have a critical ERP system, complex inventory, or multiple entities.
+• • you have a critical ERP, complex inventory, or multiple entities

 ◎ FAQ: Why choose Shopify?